harveybc/preprocessor/README.md

 See [Standardizer Readme](../master/README_standardizer.md) for detailed description and usage instructions.

+## Feature Selector

+Performs the feature selection based on a classification or regression training signal and a threeshold.

+See [Feature Selector Readme](../master/README_feature_selector.md) for detailed description and usage instructions.

 ## Sliding Window

 Performs the sliding window technique and exports an expanded dataset with configurable window_size.

 See [Sliding Window Readme](../master/README_sliding_window.md) for detailed description and usage instructions.

-## Feature Selector
+## Data-Trimmer

-Performs the feature selection based on a classification or regression training signal and a threeshold.
+A simple data pre-processor that trims the constant valued columns.
+Also removes rows from the start and the end of a dataset with features with consecutive zeroes.

-See [Feature Selector Readme](../master/README_feature_selector.md) for detailed description and usage instructions.
+See [Data-Trimmer Readme](../master/README_data_trimmer.md) for detailed description and usage instructions.

 ## Examples of usage